-The Office of Sponsored Programs Administration at the University of Missouri will first request reimbursement for evaluation expenditures from the project director's institution during the life of the project.
+The external evaluator will first request reimbursement for evaluation expenditures from the project director's institution during the life of the project.
 Projects are then authorized to make reimbursement requests to MDHE for external evaluation fees.
-The external evaluation reimbursements may be submitted after the project end date of June 30, 2009 and will not be considered as 1 of the 3 requests submitted during the life of the project.
+The external evaluation reimbursements may be submitted after the project end date of June 30, 2011 and will not be considered as 1 of the 3 requests submitted during the life of the project.